denialromeo/danielmoore.us/about.md

 <a id="political-views" href="javascript:;" id="dropdown2" target="_self"><b>Political Views</b></a>
 <div id="instructions2" style="display:none;">
-{%comment%}
-    <p>Since <a href="https://chat.openai.com/">ChatGPT</a> came out, I've stopped caring about others' opinions, and feel like an individual instead of a part of anything bigger.
-This may be dangerous.</p>
-    <p>Humanity's purpose is to create an artificial intelligence smarter than us.
-Then we can live out our remaining lives happily, secure in the knowledge that our immortal digital children will live on.</p>
-{%endcomment%}
     <p>Historical statements I believe &ndash;</p>
     <ul>
         <li>The 20th century's most influential people were Lyndon Johnson, Mao Zedong, Joseph Stalin, Richard Nixon, Deng Xiaoping, Nikita Khrushchev, Mikhail Gorbachev, and Bill Clinton.</li>